rballester/tthresh/README.md

 ### Acknowledgment

-Special thanks to [Peter G. Lindstrom](http://people.llnl.gov/pl), author of the [zip and fpzip compressors](http://computation.llnl.gov/projects/floating-point-compression), for sparking fruitful discussions and ideas on how to improve the Tucker compressor.
+Special thanks to [Peter G. Lindstrom](http://people.llnl.gov/pl), author of the [zfp and fpzip compressors](http://computation.llnl.gov/projects/floating-point-compression), for sparking fruitful discussions and ideas on how to improve the Tucker compressor.

 ### Why Tucker?